Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State Performance Insights

-- The Sun Devils' +13 scoring differential (outscoring opponents by 1.9 points per game) is a result of scoring 67.3 points per game (317th in college basketball) while allowing 65.4 per contest (64th in college basketball).
+- The Sun Devils outscore opponents by 1.9 points per game (scoring 67.3 points per game to rank 317th in college basketball while allowing 65.4 per outing to rank 64th in college basketball) and have a +13 scoring differential overall.

-- Arizona State loses the rebound battle by 6.2 boards on average. it records 33.7 rebounds per game, which ranks 164th in college basketball, while its opponents pull down 39.9 per contest.
+- The 33.7 rebounds per game Arizona State averages rank 164th in the country, and are 6.2 fewer than the 39.9 its opponents record per contest.

-- Arizona State connects on 1.5 fewer threes per game than the opposition, 5.6 (317th in college basketball) compared to its opponents' 7.1.
+- Arizona State hits 1.5 fewer threes per game than the opposition, 5.6 (317th in college basketball) compared to its opponents' 7.1.

-- Arizona State has committed 3.6 fewer turnovers per game than its opponents, averaging 10.7 (96th in college basketball play) while forcing 14.3 (66th in college basketball).
+- Arizona State has come up on top in the turnover battle by 3.6 turnovers per game, committing 10.7 (96th in college basketball action) while forcing 14.3 (65th in college basketball).

 SMU Performance Insights

-- The Mustangs have a +112 scoring differential, topping opponents by 12.4 points per game.
-They're putting up 74.4 points per game, 189th in college basketball, and are allowing 62.0 per outing to rank 21st in college basketball.
+- The Mustangs are outscoring opponents by 12.4 points per game, with a +112 scoring differential overall.
+They put up 74.4 points per game (189th in college basketball) and allow 62 per outing (21st in college basketball).

-- SMU comes out on top in the rebound battle by an average of 4.1 boards.
-It records 34.8 rebounds per game (116th in college basketball) compared to its opponents' 30.7.
+- SMU wins the rebound battle by 4.1 boards on average.
+It collects 34.8 rebounds per game, 116th in college basketball, while its opponents grab 30.7.

-- SMU wins the turnover battle by 1.6 per game, committing 11.6 (163rd in college basketball) while its opponents average 13.2.
+- SMU has won the turnover battle on average this season, committing 11.6 per game (163rd in college basketball) while forcing 13.2 (108th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.